run-ai/docs/docs/Researcher/cli-reference/runai-submit-mpi.md

 ### Access Control

 #### --create-home-dir
 > Create a temporary home directory for the user in the container.
 Data saved in this directory will not be saved when the container exits.
-The flag is set by default to true when the --run-as-user flag is used, and false if not.
 For more information see [non root containers](../../admin/runai-setup/config/non-root-containers.md).

 #### --prevent-privilege-escalation
 > Prevent the Job’s container and all launched processes from gaining additional privileges after the Job starts.
 Default is `false`.
 For more information see [non root containers](../../admin/runai-setup/config/non-root-containers.md).